3rd Year Residents

 walk, hike, play tennis, swim.
 Danny and I love living in

-Winston-Salem so far - we've been having lots of fun checking out
+Winston-Salem - we have lots of fun checking out

 all of the local restaurants (side note: we just discovered Krispy

-Kreme and don't know how we lived this long without it!) and
+Kreme when we moved here and don't know how we lived this long without it!) and

-hanging out with my co-interns and their families!
+hanging out with my co-residents and their families!

 So come check out Wake Forest Family Medicine - we're excited